-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for shipbuilding.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising Additive Manufacturing Solutions.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for shipbuilding.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 4 promising additive manufacturing solutions.

 RAMLAB – Maintenance

 While not all of the sea-worthy components of naval vessels can be produced using 3D printing methods, their maintenance and repair works are being disrupted by this technology, making the whole process more automated and cost-effective.
 One of the more popular techniques in such processes is powder-bed fusion, which implies using a laser or electron beam in order to fuse and melt the powder into compounded structures and parts.